awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 For each TCP request that a client makes through a Network Load Balancer, the state of that connection is tracked\.
 If no data is sent through the connection by either the client or target for longer than the idle timeout, the connection is closed\.
 If a client or a target sends data after the idle timeout period elapses, it receives a TCP RST packet to indicate that the connection is no longer valid\.

 We set the idle timeout value for TCP flows to 350 seconds\.
 You can't modify this value\.
 Clients or targets can use TCP keepalive packets to reset the idle timeout\.
-Keepalive packets sent to maintain TLS connections cannot contain data or payload\.
+Keepalive packets sent to maintain TLS connections can't contain data or payload\.

 When a TLS listener receives a TCP keepalive packet from either a client or a target, the load balancer generates TCP keepalive packets and sends them to both the front\-end and back\-end connections every 20 seconds\.
 You can't modify this behavior\.